Personal tools

 - Overview

-A programming model is an abstraction or existing machine or infrastructure.
-It is a set of abstract runtime libraries and programming languages that form a computing model.
+A programming model is an abstract or existing machine or infrastructure.
+It is a set of abstract execution-time libraries and programming languages that form a computational model.
 This level of abstraction can be low-level, like machine language in computers.
-Or a very high level programming language like Java.
+Or a high-level programming language like Java.

 - Programming Languages for Big Data

-Programming languages, like spoken languages, have their own unique structure, format, and flow.
-While spoken language is often determined by geography, programming language use is more dependent on coder preference, IT culture, and business goals.
+Programming language, like spoken language, has its own unique structure, format and process.
+While spoken language is often determined by geography, the use of programming languages is more dependent on coder preference, IT culture, and business goals.

-• Computer programming language R: R is a free software environment for statistical computing and graphics.
+• R: R is a free software environment for statistical computing and graphics.
 It compiles and runs on various UNIX platforms, Windows and MacOS.

-• Computer programming language Scala: Scala combines object-oriented and functional programming in one concise high-level language.
-Scala's static typing helps avoid bugs in complex applications, and its JVM and JavaScript runtimes let you build high-performance systems with easy access to a vast ecosystem of libraries.
+• Scala: Scala combines object-oriented and functional programming in a concise high-level language.
+Scala's static typing helps avoid errors in complex applications, and its JVM and JavaScript runtime let you build high-performance systems and easily access a vast ecosystem of libraries.

 - Big Data Programming Models

-Today, data flows are abundant thanks to emerging technologies such as cloud computing, edge computing, and the Internet of Things (IoT).
-Many industries, including healthcare, government, media and entertainment, manufacturing, and the Internet of Things, generate vast amounts of data every day.
+Today, data flows have become abundant thanks to emerging technologies such as cloud computing, edge computing, and the Internet of Things.
+Many industries, including healthcare, government, media and entertainment, manufacturing, and the Internet of Things, generate large amounts of data every day.

-In big data programming, data-driven parallel programs are written by users for execution in large-scale and distributed environments.
-There are many programming models for big data, with different focuses and advantages.
+In big data programming, users write data-driven parallel programs to execute in large-scale, distributed environments.
+There are many programming models for big data, each with its own focus and advantages.
 Software developers use programming models to build applications.

 Grindelwald_Switzerland_060522A